What is SQL?

 It is a language used to query over tabular data.
 Unlike other languages, SQL is a declarative language; one just needs to specify the result that they want to see and submit the query to RDBMS.
 RDBMS executes the code at the backend and gives the desired output.
-Whereas in procedural language, we have to tell a computer each and every step to perform in order to get the output.
+Whereas in a procedural language, we have to tell a computer each and every step to perform in order to get the output.
 So if you want to select data from the above table, you just need to write the below query and execute it.

 SELECT * FROM CustomerDetail;

 A confusion with SQL is the syntax of SQL query.
 The elements are not executed in the order they are used in the query.
 Consider selecting data from the above CustomerDetail table.

 Order By ID DESC;

 The above query will select all the records which have an age greater than 20 and display the result by order of ID.
 The sequence of execution of elements are as follows :